Dfenestrator/GooPyCharts/README.md

 fig1.plot([1,2,3,4,5],[8,7,6,5,4])
 ```

 This will open a webpage in your default browser with the plot.
 For more examples, see testGraph.py.
 Examples include scatter plots, adding titles/plot labels, and datetime graphs.
+For simple bar and histogram examples, see testGraph_barAndHist.py.

 For timeseries, use as your x-axis the following format (as a string): 'yyyy-mm-dd HH:MM:SS'.
 The 'HH:MM:SS' is optional, but be consistent throughout your input.
 GooPyCharts will take care of the rest.

 ## Features
-- line and scatter plots
+- line, scatter, bar, and histogram plots
 - plot multiple columns in one call
 - tooltips
 - best fit line for scatter plots